The He Said, She Said About Anxiety Quotes

-Many people who suffer from anxiety may have unhealthy attachment styles, feeling as though their emotions are dependent on their partner's.
+Many people who experience anxiety may have unhealthy attachment styles, feeling their emotions depend on their partner's.
 Unfortunately, this can turn the relationship into a nauseating roller coaster ride.

 The wife of American pilot Charles Lindbergh, Anne Morrow Lindbergh, is a legend in her own right.
-She penned this depression and anxiety quote in the book Gift from the Sea, a deeply meditative text that she wrote entirely during a short-stay by herself on a beach in 1955.
+She penned this depression and anxiety quote in the book Gift from the Sea, a profoundly meditative text that she wrote entirely during a short stay by herself on a beach in 1955.

-Familiar with sorrow, Anne Morrow Lindbergh lost her son in a tragic kidnapping incident in 1932.
-To overcome her sorrow, she became a highly reflective person.
+Familiar with sorrow, Anne Morrow Lindbergh lost her son in a tragic kidnapping in 1932.
+To overcome her feelings, she became a highly reflective person.

 Lindbergh garnered strength from her environment.
 The sea calmed her and inspired her to write an entire book on its teachings.
 From the above quotation, it is evident that Lindbergh did not force her writing; it naturally came to her.

-Many people with anxiety find that nature and writing are good natural remedies.
-They can serve to ground a person in his or her environment and soothe an anxious mind in as quick as one moment.
+Many people with anxiety find that nature, writing, and reading anxiety quotes are good natural remedies.
+They can ground a person in their environment and soothe an anxious mind in as quick as one moment.